ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

  getInt (T1 a ; T2 a) = Just a
  getInt (T3 ; T4) = Nothing

-This is a non-goal of this proposal: with binding pattern variables come multiple challenges like binding existential constraints and the question of whether and how we would be handling backtracking.
+This is a non-goal of this proposal: with binding pattern variables come challenges like binding existential constraints.
 Correctly specifying the semantics is hard and caused the parent proposal to become dormant after no progress has been made.

 Future proposals could build on the current one and further specify it to eventually allow binding pattern variables.